Tips for Taps Blog

 This is a list of analytes—or substances being identified and measured—the laboratory’s facilities can test for.
 Some lists are as simple as a list of items, some offer more detail about each analyte and the testing process or sampling method.

 Before initiating contact with a local water testing laboratory, you’ll want to know exactly what analytes you’d like to test for.
-Different considerations depend on whether you are a customer of a public utility or a private well owner, as well as any issues specific to your location.
+Different analytes depend on whether you are a public utility customer or a private well owner, as well as any issues specific to your location.

-• Heavy metals (like lead, arsenic, chromium) are always important to test for—no matter your water source
+• Heavy metals (like lead, arsenic, chromium) are always important to test for—no matter the water source

-• Well owners will want to include coliform bacteria and nitrates in their list
+• Well owners will want to test for coliform bacteria and nitrates

-• Utility customers might want to test for volatile organic compounds (VOCs).
+• Utility customers will want to test for volatile organic compounds (VOCs)

 Ask our experts questions about water quality